wizzie-io/wizzie-io.github.io/pages/prelude/terra-box/index.md

 ## Terra-Box Definition Tree (TDT) {#tdt}

-WDP is composed by several microservices or components which work together.
+WDP is composed by several microservices and components which work together.
 On Terra-Box, a set of components is defined by a "Terra-Box Definition Tree" (TDT).
 It is a way of organizing the Terraform files which defines how a component is deployed on Kubernetes.
 A TDT is organized on the following folders:

 * modules
 * main